lsst-sqre/csi-filestore-test/README.md

 9. Delete pod1's PV.
 This time creating pod3 will work fine.
 This shows that it's the existence of the third PersistentVolume pointing to the same filestore that causes trouble.
-NOPE I'm WRONG.
+(NOPE I'M WRONG.)
 ```
 kubectl delete pv csi-concurrent-scratch-pv1
 kubectl delete pod csi-concurrent-pod3
 kubectl apply -f csi-concurrent-pod3.yaml
 ```
-WOMP WOMP.
-This time it failed.
+(WOMP WOMP.
+This time it failed.)

 10. Had that worked repeatably, exec into pod3 if you like, and
 ```